softkave/fimidara-server-node/notes/now.md

 - don't sepearate extension from file name
 - add the right http errors and status text to http responses
 - add error message in constructor to all errors
+- allow creating files and folders by folder iD and name
+- remove undefined and null from permission item hash
+- write more auth check tests, particularly for ones that shouldn't grant access
+- better name your APIs, the REST urls
+- add /api to your urls
+- differentiate between user and collaborator